diamondjoneses/Summer2020_8WkIT1025/Unit2/readme.md

 # Hardware
 ## Hard Drives and Memory
-a.
-What is the difference between latency and transfer rates in the performance of a hard drive?
+* What is the difference between latency and transfer rates in the performance of a hard drive?
-b.
-How a solid state (SSD) hard drive is different from a traditional hard drive?
+* How a solid state (SSD) hard drive is different from a traditional hard drive?
-c.
-Why does increasing RAM make the computer run faster?
+* Why does increasing RAM make the computer run faster?
-d.
-What is the difference between 64 and 32 bit data paths?
+* What is the difference between 64 and 32 bit data paths?

 ## ALU and Control Unit
 * Explain the interaction of the control unit and ALU in the CPU